lnxpy/lnxpy/README.md

 ### :wave: Hi there, I'm Sadra!
 Python developer and Machine Learning enthusiast.
-Innovation seeker.
-Technical writer.
+Passionate about creating innovative tools and services, with a keen interest in collaborating on SaaS projects.
+Open to partnerships and co-working opportunities, as well as pursuing ventures as a solopreneur.
+Also writing technical articles! 😎

-#### :books: Recent Blog Posts
+#### :books: Recent blog posts
 <!-- BLOGPOSTS:START -->
  - 🚀 [How I Made It to the 2nd Product of the Day on Product Hunt](https://blog.imsadra.me/how-i-made-it-to-the-2nd-product-of-the-day-on-product-hunt)
  - 🔥 [Python 3.13 - New Features &amp; Deprecations](https://blog.imsadra.me/python-313-new-features-deprecations)